How to remove ransomware

 Trojan Horse and other malware.
 Most of these types of infections are spread with the help of trojans.
 Trojan.Lockscreen is the most used threat for installing ransomware on the system.
 They get into the system without the user's knowledge as they tend to arrive in files attached to e-mail messages that present themselves as messages from reputable parties, such as Amazon, eBay, financial institutions, etc. Once a user is tricked into downloading such an attachment, the trojan, carrying the ransomware payload, gets activated.

 Fake pop-up notifications.
 Some samples of this malware category are distributed by fake pop-up notifications that can be seen either on illegal or on legitimate websites.
-Mostly, they are set to report about missing updates but they can also “inform” you about a need to scan the system for free and remove viruses from it.
+Mostly, they are set to report missing updates but they can also “inform” you about a need to scan the system for free and remove viruses from it.
 These ads are usually filed with unsuspicious names and legitimate logos, so they can trick even the most experienced PC user into clicking them.

 Spam emails.
 This is the most profitable technique in ransomware distribution.
 Ironically, if users were more cautious, they could be able to prevent the hijack of most destructive threats.
 The key principle of this technique lies in wrapping the malware into a .doc or .js file.
 The notorious crypto-malware Locky is especially known to employ this technique.

 Exploit kits.
 This technique is mostly preferred by developers of more sophisticated threats.
 Locky and Cerber virus authors are especially keen in using Angler, RIG, and Neutrino exploit kits.
 While, the former, Angler, was fortunately terminated, Rig and Neutrino continue facilitating the transmission peculiarities of crypto-malware.
 Their main principle of operation lies in compromising in selected domains.
 By injecting corrupted scripts, users, visiting such domains, end up being hacked by the very threats.
-Thus, the only viable way of preventing such cyber assault remains the usage of cybersecurity tools.
+Thus, the only viable way of preventing such cyber assaults remains the usage of cybersecurity tools.

 Software cracks and pirated programs.
 The easiest way for cybercriminals to infect users with ransomware is by making them install it themselves.
 It is not a secret that there are millions of users who visit torrent, warez, and similar websites that allow them to download pirated applications or cracks.
 Keygens, cracks, or loaders are designed to bypass the licensing process of a legitimate program and acquire full access or premium features to be used for free.